 My guest on The Master’s Voice Podcast on MediaBrief.com this time round is young Sumukhi Suresh – brilliant young stand-up comedian, actor, writer and director too – who is one of the heartwarming success stories from a combination of spontaneous talent, great spoken ability and acting talent, creativity, hard work and pure belief.
-Little wonder, then, that she is perhaps the youngest of the masters we’ve featured on The Master’s Voice so far.On my podcast, this time round, the sparkling @sumukhisuresh about her 1-hr standalone #DontTellAmma on @primevideoin. @primevideo, @onlymuchlouder, @@NaveenRichard, @smanak,@kanangill Click To Tweet
+Little wonder, then, that she is perhaps the youngest of the masters we’ve featured on The Master’s Voice so far.On our podcast the sparkling @sumukhisuresh speaks of her 1-hr standalone #DontTellAmma on @primevideoin. @primevideo, @onlymuchlouder, @@NaveenRichard, @smanak,@kanangill Click To Tweet

 We’d caught up with Sumukhi to discuss her latest achievement on Amazon Prime Video – and this one’s a one-hour stand-alone stand-up special called Don’t Tell Amma, which became available and has gained popularity since the 20th of December 2019 on Amazon Prime Video.
 Sumukhi’s justifiably kicked about Don’t Tell Amma because for a stand-up comedian, obviously, a standalone’s great endorsement.
 And she’s kept it in the performance-testing, writing and re-tweaking for a year.